 Whenever death occurs, there are always loved ones left behind to grieve and deal with the aftermath.
 Our attorneys at Wormington & Bollinger are committed to representing those who have been injured or killed due to the negligence of others.
 A wrongful death claim is a legal suit that comes as a result of the death of an individual caused by the negligence or intentional action of another.
 A wrongful death lawsuit differs from other types of personal injury claims because in many cases the person who is bringing the suit is not the actual victim.
 Even more often, it is the victim’s family members or estate who is left to file a claim and enter into a wrongful death suit.
 The damages recovered through a wrongful death lawsuit cannot replace the loved one who was killed, but the purpose is to provide relief and support to family members who have suffered emotionally or financially as a result of the loss.

 As mentioned, one of the number one causes of truck accidents is negligence.
 These days there are numerous distractions on the roads that can cause a truck driver to lose focus and drive haphazardly, such as smartphones and other electronic devices.
 It is also important to keep in mind that it is not only the driver of a large truck who may be held liable for an accident.
-In fact, many big rig accidents occur as the result of error or lack of care on the part of the truck manufacturer or employer.
-From faulty vehicle parts to inadequate maintenance, 18-wheeler accidents occur in Denton County for a wide range of reasons.
-Some of the most common causes of truck wrecks in McKinney include the following:
+In fact, many big rig accidents occur as the result of an error or lack of care on the part of the truck manufacturer or employer.
+From faulty vehicle parts to inadequate maintenance, 18-wheeler accidents occur for a wide range of reasons.
+Some of the most common causes of truck wrecks in McKinney, for example, include the following:

 - Medical errors